whitegoogles/se3800calc/README.md

 # se3800calc
-The purpsoe of this project is that it is an SE3800 assignment that has a fully featured calculator command line application with lots of included tests.
+The purpose of this project is that it is an SE3800 assignment that has a fully featured calculator command line application with lots of included tests.

 Group Members: Josh Davies and Nicholas Boddy